PURPOSE OF THIS POLICY

 - Additional charges may be billed to the Responsible Department for misuse, damage or false alarms.
-This will be decided by the ASC.
+This will be decided by the STC.

 - Removal of the system will be required in the event of continued misuse, damage or false alarms.
-The decision to remove a system will be determined by the ASC.
+The decision to remove a system will be determined by the STC.